-Through an agreement with AltaGas, HGL purchased gas under negotiated contracts with wholesale gas marketers until November 30, 2020.
-Effective December 1, 2020 HGL assumed responsibility for all gas supply procurement activities, procuring supply and services through negotiated agreements with wholesale gas marketers.
-In 2020, HGL's supply was delivered via the TransCanada pipeline, the Portland Natural Gas Transmission system and the Maritimes & Northeast U.S.
+Since December 1, 2020 HGL assumed responsibility, from its former service provider AltaGas, for all gas supply procurement activities, securing supply and services through negotiated agreements with wholesale gas marketers.
+In 2021, HGL's supply was delivered via the TC Energy pipeline, the Portland Natural Gas Transmission system and the Maritimes

-and Canadian pipeline systems from supply sources in central and western Canada and the United States.
-The cost of gas purchased is passed through to the distribution customers and does not impact net income.
+& Northeast U.S. and Canadian pipeline systems from supply sources in central and western Canada and the United States.
+The cost of gas purchased is passed through to distribution customers and does not impact net income.